stratosphereips/stratocyberlab/docs/plugins.md

 ## Runtime Rules

-- Plugin services should handle `SIGINT` and shut down cleanly such as stopping dynamically started containers etc.
+- Plugin services should perform graceful shutdown by handling cleanly `SIGINT` signal (received when plugin stops) such as stopping dynamically started containers etc.
 - All containers defined in the plugin compose file, and any containers the plugin starts later, must use the `scl-plugin-<id>-<name>` prefix for observability and debugging reasons.

 ## Reference Plugin